 Courses will normally be delivered online over eight weeks.

 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.

 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV’s Undergraduate Continuance policy (92).

-To continue in the Library and Information Technology Diploma program, students must also maintain a minimum semester GPA of 2.0 (a C grade) in addition to a CGPA of 2.0.
-Students whose cumulative and/or semester GPA falls below 2.0 during their program are subject to program warning and/or removal from the program.
+To continue in the Library and Information Technology Post-diploma program, students must also maintain a minimum semester GPA of 2.00 (C average) in addition to a CGPA of 2.00.
+Students whose cumulative and/or semester GPA falls below 2.00 during their program are subject to program warning and/or removal from the program.

 Students must complete at least three of the five courses required in the certificate at UFV.

 Students are required to have a minimum 2.00 GPA in the courses required for the certificate.